25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ::: danger UNDECLARED VARIABLE

-If a value is assigned to an undeclared variable, then it will have a global scope even if it is done inside an enclosing function. **Please avoid this**.
+If a value is assigned to an undeclared variable, then it will have a global scope even if it is done inside an enclosing function. **Please avoid this**

 ```javascript
 function app() {